Driving in fog is an unexpected challenge.

 And last but not least, the seat belt.
 Even at low speeds, a sudden stop can throw people out of the car.
 For your safety, wear a seat belt.

-If you want to know how to choose the right tyre for you, click here.
+Read more if you want to know how to choose the right tyre for you.